payalrolan8/Weathery/README.md

 # Weatherly

-A simple React application where the user enters a location and receives the current weather for that place using a weather API.
+A simple React application where the user enters a location and gets the current weather for that place using the OpenWeather API.

 ## Features

-* Search weather by location
+* Search weather by city or location
-* Shows temperature, humidity, and basic conditions
+* Shows temperature, humidity, wind, and basic conditions
-* Minimal and easy to use
+* Clean and minimal interface

 ## Tech Used

 * React
 * Vite
-* Weather API (OpenWeather or similar)
+* OpenWeather API

 ## How to Run